-They're 2019 (and 2018) What Hi-Fi?
+They're 2020, 2019 and 2018 What Hi-Fi?
 Award winners and remain one of the most comfortable, best-sounding and most intuitive pairs of on-ears we’ve tested.
 Features include Sony's Atmospheric Pressure Optimiser which optimises the noise-cancelling for when you're flying, touchpad controls and an accompanying Headphones Control app.
 Thanks to a quick charging battery (done via USB-C), the WH-1000XM3s go from empty to full in three hours while a ten minute charge gives you a whopping five hours of use.

 They produce an open, spacious sound that gives every instrument, effect and vocal room to breathe.
 Vocals sound focused and direct, but the instruments around them are delivered in a way that makes it feel as if you’re in the room with the band.
 Combine that spaciousness with greater detail, dynamic subtlety and loads of lovely deep bass and you've got a breathtaking noise-cancelling package.
 If you're looking for excellent noise-cancellers but can't afford the WH-1000XM4's outlay, you won't be disappointed with these.

 If you're searching for sonic purity, these buds are hard to beat for the money.
 Another 2019 What Hi-Fi?
 Award winner, these budget-conscious in-ears offer a cohesive, expansive and rhythmically driven sound, but also an intuitive, playful soundstage that few wireless in-ears can achieve at the price.